A Month of Ferocious Battles and Shifting Powers

 This historic document proclaimed the restoration of an independent Lithuanian state, governed by democratic principles, with Vilnius as its capital.
 Chaired by Jonas Basanavičius, all twenty representatives of the Council signed the Act.

-This proclamation was the culmination of a series of resolutions, including one from the Vilnius Conference and the Act of January 8.
 The journey to the Act was complex and fraught with challenges, particularly due to pressure from the German Empire, which occupied Lithuania at the time.
-The Council had to navigate carefully between German demands and the aspirations of the Lithuanian people.

 Members of the Council of Lithuania in November 1917.
 From left to right: Standing: Kazimieras BizauskasJonas VailokaitisDonatas Malinauskas, kun.
 Vladas MironasMykolas Biržiška, kun.
 Alfonsas PetrulisSaliamonas BanaitisPetras KlimasAleksandras StulginskisJokūbas Šernas, and Pranas Dovydaitis.
 Sitting: Jonas Vileišis, Dr. Jurgis Šaulys, kun.
 Justinas StaugaitisStanislovas Narutavičius, Dr. Jonas BasanavičiusAntanas Smetona, kan.
 Kazimieras Steponas ŠaulysSteponas Kairys, and Jonas Smilgevičius.